What Is Leprosy?

-It isn’t clear exactly how leprosy is transmitted.
-When a person with leprosy coughs or sneezes, they may spread droplets containing the M. leprae bacteria that another person breathes in.
-Close physical contact with an infected person is necessary to transmit leprosy.
-It isn’t spread by casual contact with an infected person, like shaking hands, hugging, or sitting next to them on a bus or at a table during a meal.
+It's not clear exactly how leprosy is transmitted.
+When a person with the disease coughs or sneezes, they may spread droplets containing the M. leprae bacteria that another person breathes in.
+It takes close physical contact with an infected person to transmit leprosy.
+It's not spread by casual contact like shaking hands, hugging, or sitting next to someone on a bus or at a table during a meal.

-Pregnant mothers with leprosy can’t pass it to their unborn babies.
-It’s not transmitted by sexual contact either.
+Pregnant mothers with leprosy can’t pass it to their babies.
+It’s not spread by sexual contact, either.

 Forms of Leprosy

 Leprosy is defined by the number and type of skin sores you have.
-Specific symptoms and treatment depend on the type of leprosy.
+Specific symptoms and treatment depend on the type you have.
 The types are:

 - Tuberculoid.
-A mild, less severe form of leprosy.
+A mild, less severe form.
 People with this type have only one or a few patches of flat, pale-colored skin (paucibacillary leprosy).
 The affected area of skin may feel numb because of nerve damage underneath.
 Tuberculoid leprosy is less contagious than other forms.

 - Lepromatous.
 A more severe form of the disease.
 It brings widespread skin bumps and rashes (multibacillary leprosy), numbness, and muscle weakness.
 The nose, kidneys, and male reproductive organs may also be affected.
-It is more contagious than tuberculoid leprosy.
+It is more contagious than the tuberculoid type.

 - Borderline.
-People with this type of leprosy have symptoms of both the tuberculoid and lepromatous forms.
+People with this type have symptoms of both the tuberculoid and lepromatous forms.

 You may also hear doctors use this simpler classification: